Treatment for childhood cancer - long-term risks

-Whether your child will have late effects depend on the type of cancer and the treatments your child has.
+Whether your child will have late effects depends on the type of cancer and the treatments your child has.
 Being aware of your child's risk of long-term health problems can help you follow-up with health care providers and detect any problems early.

 What Causes Late Effects

 Some cancer treatments damage healthy cells.
 The damage is not seen during treatment, but as the child's body grows, changes in cell growth or function appear.

 The medicines used for chemotherapy and the high-energy rays used in radiation therapy can harm healthy cells.
 This damage can change or delay the way cells grow.
 Radiation therapy has a more direct effect on long-term growth than chemotherapy.

 Your child's health care team will come up with a treatment plan to avoid harming healthy cells as much as possible.